ignetic/ee-pagination-seo/README.md

 `<link rel="prev" href="http://www.example.com/articles/P10" />`
 `<link rel="next" href="http://www.example.com/articles/P30" />`

-Note: These tags can also be used in NSM Better Meta settings.
+Note: These tags can also be added to the settings within NSM Better Meta or SEO Lite addons.

 You may also use the following tags to only output the URL and URI: